 Researchers are still trying to determine the full range of risk factors for oral HPV, but some known factors include:

-- deep kissing
+- engaging in deep kissing

 - having multiple sexual partners

-- smoking and tobacco products
+- smoking cigarettes and using other tobacco products

 - engaging in sexual activities from a young age